 AIE students are required to utilize their ID badge for attendance.
-The ID card reader is located by the Student Services Coordinator office.
+The ID card reader is located by the front desk in Suite 211 lobby.

 If an ID badge is lost or stolen this must be reported to AIE immediately by contacting Students Services.